 It’s all about what is best for the user — in other words, what will better respond to your potential buyers’ questions when they first see your content?

 If the answer can be written in 500 words, great.
 Do that.

 But if you need a robust guide to cover all of the different aspects of a topic (a guide that will be more complete than what your competitors have on their sites), then you should invest in a lengthy text.

-The Ideal Blog Post Length Depends on These Factors
+The Optimal Blog Post Length Depends on These Factors

-There are many factors that can influence the quality and the reach of a blog post.
+Many factors can influence the quality and reach of a blog post.
 We’ve listed some of the most common influences on the length of a blog post:

 1. Niche or industry that you are targeting